vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 Note: Issuers should be mindful of how long the usage of the refresh token is allowed to refresh a credential, as opposed to starting the issuance flow from the beginning.
 For example, if the User is trying to refresh a credential more than a year after its original issuance, the usage of the refresh tokens is NOT RECOMMENDED.

-### Wallet Attestation Schema {#wallet-attestation}
+### Wallet Attestation {#wallet-attestation}

-Wallets MUST use wallet attestations as defined in Annex D of [@!OIDF.OID4VCI].
+Wallets MUST use wallet attestations as defined in Annex E of [@!OIDF.OID4VCI].

-To obtain the issuer's Public key for verification, wallet attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
+To obtain the issuer's Public key for verification, Wallet Attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
 The JOSE header `kid` MUST be used to identify the respective key.

 ## Credential Endpoint